nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add name/swim desc/"Remember to swim"`

 ### Delete a task: `delete`
-Delete is the command word that can be used to delete a task.
+Delete is the command word that can be used to delete a task
 Format: `delete INDEX`

 Example:
 * `Delete 1`

 ### Find a task: `find`
-Find is the command word that can be used to find a task.
+Find is the command word that can be used to find a task
 Format: `find name/Name`
 1. The command finds tasks which have names containing any of the given keywords including substring.